 History and Experience

-Whether a historic resource requires preservation, restoration, rehabilitation or adaptive reuse, we approach the problem with the highest level of appreciation for the historic resource and the needs of the building owner to attain a renewed usefulness of the structure.
+Whether a historic resource requires preservation, restoration, rehabilitation or adaptive reuse, we approach the problem with the highest level of appreciation for the historic resource and the needs of the building owner to attain a renewed and sustainable usefulness of the structure.
 Our ability to balance what is significant about a historic building with the need to use it to its full potential has brought us recognition from the profession and loyalty from our clients.

 Preservation Design Philosophy